jisosomppi/log-analysis/builds/readonlyREST.md

 **4) Setting up readonlyrest.yml to /etc/elasticsearch**
 Previously, I tried to run elasticsearch after installing the plugin and received a lot of errors.
 Not one installation guide told me to actually create the configuration file before starting the program.
 If I understood correctly, since ElasticSearch version 6.1 you have to create *readonlyrest.yml* instead of putting the configurations into *elasticsearch.yml*.

 I found and example of *readonlyrest.yml* from https://mpolinowski.github.io/securing-elasticsearch-readonlyrest/.
+This link seems to have some strange syntax, so I used Tero's post as a base.
 ```
 sudo nano /etc/elasticsearch/readonlyrest.yml